LeviKidder/Train-GPT-2-To-Write-in-Author-Style/README.md

 > cd Train-GPT-2-To-Write-in-Author-Style

-You're in hackerman.
-But now you may need to change some files.
+Now you may need to change some files.